n8willis/opentype-shaping-documents/opentype-shaping-emoji.md

 sequences.

-The "RGI emoji modifier sequence", "RGI emoji flag sequence", "RGI emoji tag sequence", and "RGI emoji ZWJ sequence" sets each include only a subset of the possible valid sequences for their respective variety of sequence.
+The "RGI emoji modifier sequence", "RGI emoji flag sequence", "RGI emoji tag sequence", and "RGI emoji <abbr>ZWJ</abbr> sequence" sets each include only a subset of the possible valid sequences for their respective variety of sequence.
 These sets are designated as "Recommended for General Interchange" (RGI) to denote that they are in common usage.